Languages given by Finite Automata over the Unary Alphabet: Membership in Regular Languages of Infinite Words

 Let $r'=\ceil{\log \log m}$, $r=2^{r'}$.
-Without loss of generality assume $m$ is divisible by $r'$: otherwise one can increase $m$ (upto doubling) to make this hold and add one literal clauses to the 3SAT formula using the new variables, without changing the big $O$ complexity.
+Without loss of generality assume $m$ is divisible by $r'$: otherwise one can increase $m$ (upto doubling) to make this hold and add one literal clauses to the $3$SAT formula using the new variables, without changing the complexity stated in the theorem.